symfony/symfony-docs/service_container.rst

             // ...
         };

+.. versionadded:: 4.4

+    The feature to bind tagged services was introduced in Symfony 4.4.

 By putting the ``bind`` key under ``_defaults``, you can specify the value of *any* argument for *any* service defined in this file!
 You can bind arguments by name (e.g. ``$adminEmail``), by type (e.g. ``Psr\Log\LoggerInterface``) or both